People

 Julius Odei

-Julius is a Master’s student in the Faculty of Environment, Earth, and Resources at the University of Manitoba, supervised by Prof. Nicole Wilson.
-Julius is interested in ecosystem change and impacts for people, climate change and adaptation, and environmental governance and justice.
-He is working on a research project on climate change, water quality, and water governance in Manitoba.
+Julius is a PhD student in the Faculty of Environment, Earth, and Resources at the University of Manitoba, supervised by Prof. Nicole Wilson.
+His research interests include ecosystem change and its impacts on communities, climate change and adaptation, and environmental governance and justice.
+Julius completed his Master’s degree at the University of Manitoba, where his research focused on water quality governance in Manitoba.
+Building on this foundation, his PhD research explores the intersections of Carbon Capture and Storage (CCS), water, and environmental justice, examining how climate mitigation strategies shape social and ecological outcomes.

 Kimberly Ovitz